lopentu/lexicoR/README.md

     bash push2lite.sh
     ```

-    This pushes a cleaned-up version of the package to `branch:lite` on GitHub
+    This pushes a cleaned-up version of the package to `branch:lite` on GitHub.

 #### Rebuild binaries from raw data